Kingston Safeguarding Adults Board

 Members

-The Safeguarding Adults Board consists of senior members of the Council, Metropolitan Police and Kingston Integrated Care Board as its statutory partner organisations.
-It has an Independent Chair, Nicola Brownjohn.
+The Safeguarding Adults Board has senior members of the Council, Metropolitan Police and Kingston Integrated Care Board as its statutory partner organisations.
+Its Independent Chair is Nicola Brownjohn.

 The following bodies are Board members:

-• Kingston Council - Adult Social Services, Housing, Public Health & Safer Kingston Partnership
+• Kingston Council - Adult Social Services, Housing, Public Health and Safer Kingston Partnership

 • Achieving for Children